 - (12) No telecommunications tower, or portion thereof, shall be used for the posting of signs or advertising other than required signs.
-Said signs must be in compliance with the Section 6 of this Unified Development Ordinance. - (13) All telecommunications towers, telecommunications facilities and antenna support structures shall at all times be kept and maintained in good condition, order and repair so that the same shall not be a danger to the public. - (14) Any telecommunications facilities which are not attached to a telecommunications tower may be permitted as an accessory use to any antenna support structure at least 75 ft. tall regardless of the zoning restrictions applicable to the zoning district where the structure is located.
+Said signs must be in compliance with the Section 35-6000 of this Unified Development Ordinance. - (13) All telecommunications towers, telecommunications facilities and antenna support structures shall at all times be kept and maintained in good condition, order and repair so that the same shall not be a danger to the public. - (14) Any telecommunications facilities which are not attached to a telecommunications tower may be permitted as an accessory use to any antenna support structure at least 75 ft. tall regardless of the zoning restrictions applicable to the zoning district where the structure is located.
 The telecommunications facility and antenna support structure must comply with the provisions of the Minnesota State Building Code.
 No such structure or facility shall be built, constructed or erected without first having obtained a building permit from the building official. - (15) Telecommunications facilities are permitted upon City-owned water towers provided an approved lease agreement with the City has been executed and a building permit from the Building Official has been obtained. - (16) Any telecommunications tower, telecommunications facility and/or antenna support structure that is not used for telecommunications purposes for one year shall be deemed abandoned and the property owner shall remove the tower facility and/or antenna in the same manner.
-If the owner fails to remove the tower facility and/or antenna after one year, it may be removed by the City with costs of such removal assessed against the property owner of the site. - (c) Amateur Radio Towers. - (1) Amateur radio towers shall only be allowed in the rear yard and made of unpainted metal or other visually unobtrusive material. - (d) Satellite Receive-Only Antennas (SROA): - (1) Satellite receive-only antennas (SROA), as defined in Section 9.2, shall be a permitted accessory use in all districts, subject to the standards of this Section. - (2) SROAs located in residential districts shall not exceed one (1) meter in diameter.
-SROAs located in all other districts shall not exceed two (2) meters in diameter. - (3) Advertising shall not be placed on SROAs.
+If the owner fails to remove the tower facility and/or antenna after one year, it may be removed by the City with costs of such removal assessed against the property owner of the site. - (17) Rooftop or façade-attached telecommunication towers and antennas shall not exceed fifteen (15) feet in height, as measured from top of roof parapet.
+The antenna and any supporting structure shall be aesthetically compatible with the structure upon which the antenna is mounted, and with surrounding uses, including camouflaging whenever able.
+The structure upon which a rooftop or façade-attached antenna is to be mounted shall have the structural integrity to carry the weight of the antenna and supporting structures.

-(4) Freestanding SROAs:

-- (A) In all districts, no SROA shall be placed within any required front yard. - (B) In all districts, SROAs shall be subject to the same setback requirements in rear or side yards which would apply to other accessory structures within the district. - (C) No antenna shall be placed less than twenty feet (20') from a public street right of way.
+- (c) Amateur Radio Towers. - (1) Amateur radio towers shall only be allowed in the rear yard and made of unpainted metal or other visually unobtrusive material. - (d) Satellite Receive-Only Antennas (SROA): - (1) Satellite receive-only antennas (SROA), as defined in Section 35-9200, shall be a permitted accessory use in all districts, subject to the standards of this Section. - (2) SROAs located in residential districts shall not exceed one (1) meter in diameter.
+SROAs located in all other districts shall not exceed two (2) meters in diameter. - (3) Advertising shall not be placed on SROAs. - (4) Freestanding SROAs: - (A) In all districts, no SROA shall be placed within any required front yard. - (B) In all districts, SROAs shall be subject to the same setback requirements in rear or side yards which would apply to other accessory structures within the district. - (C) No antenna shall be placed less than twenty feet (20') from a public street right of way.
 All such antennas shall be securely anchored.